southstone0201/bitcoin_byme/doc/build-freebsd.md

 ```
 ---

-## Building Bitcoin Core
+## Building Namseokcoin Core

 ### 1. Configuration

-There are many ways to configure Bitcoin Core, here are a few common examples:
+There are many ways to configure Namseokcoin Core, here are a few common examples:

 ##### Descriptor Wallet and GUI:
 This disables legacy wallet support and enables the GUI, assuming `sqlite` and `qt` are installed.